tardate/LittleArduinoProjects/Kraft/Spitfire/XIV/README.md

 # #639 Spitfire Mk.XIV

-Building the beutiful candy red G-Fire Spitfire Mk.XIV from Airfix in 1:48 scale.
+Building the beautiful candy red G-Fire Spitfire Mk.XIV from Airfix in 1:48 scale.
 No electronics in this one.

 ![Build](./assets/XIV_build.jpg?raw=true)